sodadata/docs/soda-sql/global-configuration.md

 ## Opt out of usage statistics

-By default, Soda SQL's usage statistics collection is turned on.
-You can opt out-out at any time by adding the following to your `~/.soda/config.yml` file:
+Soda SQL collects usage statistics by default.
+You can opt-out from sending Soda SQL usage statistics at any time by adding the following to your `~/.soda/config.yml` file:
 ```
 send_anonymous_usage_stats: false
 ```